 Wakefield Car Accident Lawyer

-Seeking Damages in Wakefield Car Accident Cases
+Damages Available in a Wakefield Car Accident Case

 After being injured in a car accident case, you might want to file an insurance claim.
 In most car accident cases in Massachusetts, our no-fault insurance rules require you to file your initial claim with your insurance company.
 However, your PIP only covers up to $8,000 for a basic policy (though you can elect for higher coverage).
 To get additional damages, you may have to file a lawsuit with the help of your Wakefield car accident attorneys.

 Filing a lawsuit is only allowed if your damages are worth more than $2,000 and include death, loss of a body part, disfigurement, lost sight or hearing, or a broken bone.
 If you meet these limits, then you can often sue the at-fault driver or file a third-party insurance claim against them for additional damages beyond your PIP coverage.
 Your Wakefield car accident lawyer can help you determine whether you are eligible for a lawsuit and help you choose the right course of action for your case.